Interventional radiology: Transjugular intrahepatic portosystemic shunt

 A transjugular intrahepatic portosystemic shunt (TIPS) is a procedure an interventional radiologist performs to create a shunt (essentially, a new conduit allowing for blood flow) between the hepatic inferior vena cava and the portal vein, a vessel that returns blood from the intestines to the liver.
 The portal vein is the site where hypertension (high blood pressure) can produce a myriad of deleterious effects throughout the liver and small or large intestine.

 Primarily, a TIPS functions to alleviate two different conditions: an emergent/life-threatening GI bleed or ascites (excessive abdominal fluid) caused by too high of blood pressure in the portal vein that is otherwise uncontrolled by diet and medications.

 The workup for the procedure is straightforward and the interventional radiologist performing the procedure often orders several tests to assess how well the patient will tolerate the procedure.
 These are often simple blood tests, and an ultrasound of the heart and liver.
 The procedure is often well tolerated and can result in a permanent reduction or elimination of symptoms.
 The procedure can take anywhere between 15 minutes to an hour and has lower risks of bleeding or infection compared to an equivalent surgical procedure.

 A TIPS may cause temporary confusion or worsening of liver/heart function.
 The degree of these two side effects largely depends on the health of the patient's heart and liver prior to the procedure and the risk-benefits of the procedure must be thoroughly discussed with their interventional radiologist before beginning.
 If the post-procedural consequences are more troublesome to the patient than their initial symptoms the artificial conduit created by the procedure can be reversed if the post-procedural side effects outweigh those caused by the prior conditions.

+In some cases, a TIPS could form a blood clot, called a thrombus.
+A interventional radiologist would intervene to open up the shunt again by performing a mechanical thrombectomy.
+This procedure involves removing the thrombus from the TIPS.
+This would allow the patient to regain the initial benefits from the TIPS creation.